eakoriakin/ionic-selectable-pages/grouping/grouping-items.md

 # Grouping items

 Items can be grouped by a field specified in `groupValueField` property.
-Use `groupTextField` property to scpecify group name.
+Use `groupTextField` property to specify group name.

 ## See also